Pests in City buildings/landscapes

 3. What to do if you have no choice but to use a pesticide

-- Your Department IPM Coordinator must request an exemption to use a pesticide that is not a SF Reduced-Risk Pesticide OR is a SF Reduced-Risk Pesticide but your needs are different than what’s in the Use Limitations column.
+- The Department IPM Coordinator must request an exemption to use a pesticide that is not Reduced-Risk OR is Reduced-Risk but needs to be used different from what’s in the Use Limitations column.

 - When to post this Pesticide Application Notice (revised 2010).